Weinstein found guilty of sexual assault, rape, in victory for #MeToo movement

 Once one of Hollywood’s most influential producers, Weinstein, 67, was found guilty of sexually assaulting former production assistant Mimi Haleyi in 2006 and raping Jessica Mann, a onetime aspiring actress, in 2013.

 Officers helped Weinstein unsteadily to his feet before leading him away.
-His lawyer said Weinstein, who has used a walker throughout the trial, was being taken to a medical facility at New York City’s Rikers Island jail complex.
+His lawyer said Weinstein, who has used a walker throughout the trial, was expected to be taken to a medical facility at New York City’s Rikers Island jail complex.

+A spokesman for Weinstein said later that the onetime movie mogul was diverted instead to Bellevue Hospital in Manhattan, which has a unit that provides medical care for jail inmates.

+The spokesman, Juda Engelmayer, told Reuters he did not know why Weinstein went to Bellevue or how long he would be there.
+But a number of news outlets, including Variety, reported that he had complained of chest pains.

-The complex, known for violence and neglect, was a sharp contrast from the posh Four Seasons hotel where Weinstein, the producer of such acclaimed films as “The English Patient” and “Shakespeare in Love,” had breakfast to start the day.
+Either destination would be a sharp contrast to the posh Four Seasons hotel where the producer of such acclaimed films as “The English Patient” and “Shakespeare in Love” started his day.

-After the verdict Arthur Aidala, his lawyer, quoted him as saying, “I’m innocent.
+After the verdict Arthur Aidala, Weinstein’s lawyer, quoted his client as saying, “I’m innocent.
 I’m innocent.
 How can this happen in America?”

 His sentencing hearing was set for March 11.
 The attorney vowed to appeal.